 Oesophageal cancer is cancer of the gullet (oesophagus).
-It is uncommon in the UK.
+There are over 8,000 new cases diagnosed every year in the UK and two thirds of new diagnoses are in men.t is the 7th most common cause of cancer death in the UK and accounts for 5% of all cancer deaths.
 Most cases occur in people over the age of 55, although younger people are sometimes affected.
 Those diagnosed at an early stage have the best chance of a cure.
 The earliest symptom is often difficulty with swallowing (dysphagia).

 In general, the more advanced the cancer (the more it has grown and spread), the less chance that treatment will be curative.
-Most cases are diagnosed when the cancer is advanced.
+Most cases of oesophageal cancer are diagnosed when the cancer is advanced.
 However, treatment can often slow the progress of the cancer or ease symptoms.

 What is the oesophagus?

 The oesophagus (gullet) is part of the gut (gastrointestinal tract).
 When we eat, food goes down the oesophagus into the stomach.